appliedawesome/mastermind/README.md

 ## Terminology

-* Goon (Goon.run, Goon.fire)
-* Goon
+* Heist - the plan of action, a list of jobs.
+Hires goons to execute jobs on targets
+* Goon - the main actor, carries out a job on the target.
+Jobs can be:
+** observation
+** execution
+** and more!
+** job
+** target
+** target attributes

+** available actions are set on the target. in other words, the target will define what happens when an action is performed on it.
+* Job - the details of what the goon should do to the target.
+** target class
+** what action to perform
+** predefined specific attributes the target needs
+* Target - the resource upon which we execute an action

 ### Goon

 A goon is hired gun.
-He carries out the task delegated to him by the heist.
+He carries out the job delegated to him by the heist.
+He doesn't know about the actions of other goons.
+All he knows is what he is told to do as laid out by the heist.
+As soon as the goon reports back to the heist, he is killed off.

+In technical terms: A goon

  of an object in your system, be it a server instance, an IP address, or even a Chef client.
-A goon has an associated Provider, which contains methods that define various actions that can be performed on a goon
+A target has an associated Provider, which contains methods that define various actions that can be performed on a target

-Every goon has two attributes: a name and an action.
-The name is used as the identifier of the goon, unique to the task.
-The action is a reference to the method that will be called on the goon's provider. to the
+Every target has two attributes: a name and an action.
+The name is used as the identifier of the target, unique to the task.
+The action is a reference to the method that will be called on the target's provider. to the

 ### P
 ### Project